PHUHLISANI NPC

 Our learning spiral

-Following our decision to reconstitute ourselves as a non-profit company in 2015, we have returned to rethink our experience in the land sector in order to find fresh pathways.
-We seek to develop practical alternatives to failed policies and practices based on co-learning and action for change.
-In this we aim to strengthen essential literacies and capabilities required to meet South Africa's numerous challenges in the 21st century.
+Following our reconstitution as a non-profit company in 2015, we have undertaken a fundamental rethinking of our experience in the land sector to discover fresh pathways forward.
+We are now focused on developing practical alternatives to failed policies and practices, based on co-learning and action for change.
+Our aim is to strengthen essential literacies and capabilities required to meet South Africa's numerous challenges in the 21st century through practical engagement on the ground.

 Phuhlisani NPC Directors